refutationalist/saur/README.md

   * xen is the Xen package itself.
 The PKGBUILD is a kitbash of what's in AUR combined with FFY00's work, with some simplifications and things I've wanted added on.
   * qemu-xen is a modification of the QEMU package in the [repo](https://www.archlinux.org/packages/extra/x86_64/qemu/) that includes full Xen support.
 Without it, Xen only works partially.
   * linux-lts-pvh is a kernel installed on the dom0 for PVH.
 As of May 2020, [PVH](https://wiki.xen.org/wiki/Xen_Project_Software_Overview#PVH_.28x86.29) only supports direct kernel booting, and this kernel provides that.
 It is linux-lts from the repos with modules and most drivers stripped out, the xenconfig defconfig applied, and stuff I used added directly to the kernel.
 It does not require an initramfs, and nothing needs to be installed on a PVH domU.
 Headers are compiled into the kernel for simplicty.
+To use it, set `kernel = "/usr/share/linux-lts-pvh"` to your domU config.

 ## Removed Packages